-The Department of Neurology at the Virginia Commonwealth University Medical Center offers a one-year neuromuscular fellowship, led by Jason Wong, M.D., and is accredited by the Accreditation Council for Graduate Medical Education.
+The Department of Neurology at the Virginia Commonwealth University Medical Center offers a one-year neuromuscular fellowship, led by Kathleen Pearson, M.D., and is accredited by the Accreditation Council for Graduate Medical Education.
 Those who successfully complete the program are eligible to take the Added Qualification in Neuromuscular Medicine Exam offered by the American Board of Psychiatry and Neurology.

 About the Program